pjsheals/aivo-standard/README.md

+title: "AIVO Standard™"
-# 🌐 AIVO Standard™ – AI Visibility Optimization Framework
+description: "Framework for AI Visibility Optimization across large language models (LLMs)"
-**Get Found in the Age of LLMs.
-Become Discoverable, Recommendable, and Trusted by AI.**
+wikidata: "Q135451157"
+zenodo: "10.5281/zenodo.16410942"
+orcid: "0009-0006-2407-4612"
+tags:
+  - LLM Optimization
+  - AI Visibility
+  - AIVO
+  - Generative Engine Optimization
 ---

+---

-### 🧠 What is AIVO?
+### 🧠 What is the AIVO Standard™?

 **AIVO (AI Visibility Optimization)** is a visibility and discoverability framework designed for businesses, startups, SaaS tools, AI platforms, and creators who want to appear in AI-powered responses from tools like: